whanyu1212/robo_advisor/README.md

 # robo_advisor
 A robo advisor that is trained on ML to predict user preference in order to assign and execute trading strategy accordingly

+### Part 1: ML Prediction to find the suitable investment strategy based on user profile features

+### Part 2: Recommend and execute trading algorithm based on the results from Part 1

 #### Configuring environment:
 We will be using Pyenv + Poetry for environment & dependency management in this project.
 Conda is a decent enough alternative but I personally don't find it lightweight enough.